-The Canadian School Boards Association was founded in 1923 by school trustees from Ontario, Manitoba, Saskatchewan and British Columbia in recognition of the need for a national forum on education.
+The Canadian School Boards Association (CSBA) was founded in 1923 by school trustees from Ontario, Manitoba, Saskatchewan and British Columbia in recognition of the need for a national forum on education.
 It was incorporated under federal statute as a non-profit organization in 1965.

 The CSBA Constitution contains the guiding principles and procedures for the operation of the organization, outlining the duties and responsibilities of the Board of Directors and staff.
 The latest version of the CSBA Constitution was revised and approved in November, 2020 and is available to download HERE.